vodomers/TownyPlusPlus/README.md

+# TownyPlusPlus
 TownyPlusPlus is an extension for Towny that adds exciting new features to enhance your gameplay.

-* War system
+- War system
-* Town inventory
+- Town inventory
-* Town builds
+- Town builds
-* Town alliances
+- Town alliances
-* Town ideologies
+- Town ideologies
-* Town stock
+- Town stock
-* Town wonders
+- Town wonders

-(Similar additions will be available for nations.)
+_(Similar additions will be available for nations.)_

 This plugin was developed by Vodomer and Vetux.
 Witux did not create a GitHub account.